 And when it comes time to sell, landscaping is the first thing people will notice.
 In fact, many people make up their minds about a property within the first few seconds.

-Other exterior projects — yea curb appeal! — that typically offer a good ROI, according to “Remodeling” magazine’s annual “Cost vs. Value Report,” are:
+Other exterior projects — yea curb appeal! — that typically offer a good recovery of initial project costs, according to “2015 Remodeling Impact Report” from the NATIONAL ASSOCIATION OF REALTORS®, are:

-- Exterior door replacements.
-On average nationally, a steel entry door replacement recouped 101.8% of its cost in the 2015 survey.
+- Entry door replacements.
+A steel entry door replacement returned 75% of its cost in the 2015 “Report.”

-- Midrange garage door replacements recoup 88.4% of the cost.
+- Garage door replacements, which recoup 87% of their cost.